NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 Care is needed around the origin to avoid division of small numbers.

+.. _rpc_distortion:

 RPC
 ^^^

-The distortion is based on a rational polynomial coefficient (RPC) model.
+A rational polynomial coefficient (RPC) model is employed for distortion.
+The degree can be arbitrary.
 This is different than going from ground to image coordinates via RPC (:numref:`rpc`).

-In this model, one goes from undistorted *normalized* pixels :math:`(x, y)` to distorted normalized pixels via the formulas
+In this model, the transform from undistorted *normalized* pixels :math:`(x, y)` to distorted normalized pixels is via the formulas

 .. math::